Phillupz/PhillupZ/README.md

 #### 🚀 TeleCAIN and Beyond

 Then came TeleCAIN, a pivotal chapter in my journey.
-Collaborating with an exceptional team, we brought ChatrrApp to life, etching our mark in the annals of tech history.
+Collaborating with an exceptional team, we brought ChatrrApp to life.

 And the adventure continues, fueled by a relentless drive to innovate, to create, and to build - whether it's for an organization or for my own aspirations.
 Because in the end, it's not just about the job title or the paycheck; it's about the joy of crafting something meaningful, something that leaves a lasting impact.
 And that, my friend, is what keeps me going.
 </details>